kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Vrook thanks you for your help, kinda: 9
 - Mouse spam through Vrook teaching you Ataru.
 - Cast Burst of Speed and exit to Khoonda Plains to go back to the Ebon Hawk.

+### Visas
-- Enter the Ebon Hawk
+- Use 1x Strength Stim and 1x Battle Stim before entering the Ebon Hawk.
-- Spam through any cutscenes.
+- Visas approaches you: 1
+- Cast Burst of Speed as soon as you gain control.
+- Attack Visas until she is at or below half HP.
+- Following conversation: 1,1 -> 4,1 -> 1
-- Speak to T3 to get more computer spikes: 6,2x-
+- Cast Burst of Speed, run and speak to T3 to get more computer spikes: 6,2x-
-- Fly to Dxun (Onderon).
+- Head to the Galaxy Map and fly to Onderon.
+(3 left)

 ## Dxun